Shahlaliquat/IBM-HR-Employee-Attrition-and-Performance/README.md

 # IBM-HR-Employee-Attrition-and-Performance
-# Overview
 This project provides a detailed analysis of employee attrition at IBM, aiming to uncover key factors influencing turnover and its impact on performance.
 Utilizing Python, the analysis explores various statistical methods and visualizations to offer insights and actionable recommendations.
  # Business Questions
 The primary goal of this analysis is to model employee attrition and identify the dominant factors contributing to employee turnover.
 Specifically, the project addresses the following business questions:
- 1. What is the extent of correlation between key demographic factors and how do they collectively impact the company's operations and performance?2 .
+ 1. What is the extent of correlation between key demographic factors and how do they collectively impact the company's operations and performance?
  2. How does the relationship between age and total working years impact the monthly income?
  3. Does ageism play an important role in employees' layoffs?
  4. Does higher education level affect employees' daily rate in specific departments?